aahsnr-configs/gentoo-setup/setup_scripts/00TODOs.md

   - setup comprehensive magit configuration that includes git-timemachine package
   - extensive helpful configuration for the package helpful from https://github.com/Wilfred/helpful instead of the built-in emacs 30 one
   - extensive indent guides highlighting setup using highlight-indent-guides package
+  - comprehensive dap-mode setup integrated with lsp-mode
   - comprehensive ligature configuration using the ligature emacs package
-  - comprehensive emacs modeline configuration using doom-modeline package and following doom emacs project theming and features
+  - comprehensive emacs modeline configuration using doom-modeline package inspired by the doom emacs project
-  - comprehensive treemacs configuration following keybindings from doom emacs project, integration with catppuccin mocha and nerd icons theming
+  - comprehensive treemacs configuration following keybindings from doom emacs project, integration with tokyo-night night theme and nerd icons theming
   - support for editing nix files in emacs
   - comprehensive prescient configuration with integration for the whole emacs configuration, including the completion setup in this emacs 30 configuration
   - comprehensive prettiy-symbols configuration with integration for all programming modes